-- Get more sunshine to allow your hormones to work properly.
+Get more sunshine to allow your hormones to work properly.
 Your body needs the sun to be healthy.
 Sunshine lowers blood pressure, improves mitochondrial health, and vitamin D is correlated with proper hormones (and even improves libido and sexual satisfaction in women, 2018 study).
 Sunshine also stimulates melatonin (hormone at night to burn fat and improves fertility), and POMC, which is a precursor (appetite and body weight set point regulation), etc. This is why we advocate doing the daily steps outdoors (and you get the bonus of fresh air and antioxidants from nature.)
-Be sure to ditch the sunglasses and sunscreen.
-If you’re pale, ease yourself into the sunshine and/or walk mostly in the early morning and late day at first to get used to it (building a solar callus.)
+Be sure to ditch the sunglasses to get bright light into your eyes and ditch the sunscreen which causes health issues from toxic ingredients.
+If you’re pale, ease yourself into the sunshine and/or walk mostly in the early morning and late day at first to get used to it (building a solar callus) while improving your diet.

-As we covered, it’s critical for the skinny-fat woman to include resistance training in their plan to avoid losing muscle and bone density.
+As we covered, it’s critical for the skinny-fat woman to include resistance training, at least a couple times a week, in their plan to avoid losing muscle and bone density.

 Resistance training just means to use your muscles against resistance.
 The most common form of this is lifting weights.
 However, you can get started right now at home just using your body weight and by getting creative.
 For example, our favourite way to do a workout at home is by getting a backpack and loading it up with books.
 Then you can hold that bag in front of you as you do Goblet Squats, etc.

-If you’re looking for a workout to do at home with no equipment, we have a free progressive hypertrophy 5-day no-equipment routine that lasts for 30 days.
+If you’re looking for a workout to do at home with no equipment, we have a free bodyweight hypertrophy 5-day no-equipment routine.
 (Free download: Women’s 30-day Workout PDF).

 If you sign up below, we’ll email you the Google Spreadsheet version, which will allow you to fill it in, pick your favourite finisher exercises (such as for your glutes, shoulders, etc.), and we’ll include our favourite links demonstrating all the exercises.